AnriaruDoragon/discord-py-Bot-Sample/README.md

 Members can use filter module commands with the `Manage Messages` permission.

 ## P.S.
-You can do whatever you want with this repo.

 But if it's not hard for you, follow me on [Twitter](https://twitter.com/AnriaruDoragon) ([Work Acc](https://twitter.com/AnriaruDoragon_))

 Good luck!